tmtsoftware/icd/icd-web-server/README.md

 in the directory containing build.sbt and open http://localhost:9000/ in a browser.

 The subsystem and ICD versions published on GitHub are automatically listed and made available on demand.
-Use the *Upload* item to upload your own, unpublished ICD directory (choose for example, examples/NFIRAOS, if you are using Chrome, otherwise make a zip file of that directory and upload that.
+Use the *Upload* item to upload your own, unpublished ICD directory (choose for example, examples/NFIRAOS.
 Do the same for TCS).
 It is also possible to upload multiple directories at once.

-*Note that only the Chrome browser supports uploading directories.
-For the other browsers, you have to make a zip file of the directories.*
+*Note that newer versions of Firefox, Safari and Chrome support uploading directories.
+For older browsers, you have to make a zip file of the directories to upload.*

 Any validation or upload errors or warnings will be displayed in the browser window.

-After uploading, select the subsystem (for example, NFIRAOS) from the Subsystem menu to view the API.
+After uploading, click "Select" and select the subsystem (for example, NFIRAOS) from the Subsystem menu to view the API.
 To view an ICD between two subsystems, select a target subsystem as well, or select an ICD from the ICD menu, if one has been published.
 Use the arrow button between the two subsystems to change the order.